-- 1. Given the expansion of the Upper Massive Sulfide Zone at TV, it is likely that TV will remain a key target for 2023. - 2.
-Field investigations and drilling along the Scarlet Ridge-Tarn Lake trend in 2022 show that this area may constitute an 8.5 km trend of VMS mineralization.
-Preliminary results show that Tarn Lake and Scarlet Knob may have once been along strike from each other and have been offset by a shear zone defining the valley that separates these two showings.
-This possibility will be investigated in 2023, with further drilling at Tarn Lake, and additional drilling at Scarlet Knob. - 3.
-Field investigations during 2022 strongly suggest that Au and Ag mineralization in the Vermillion area is likely orogenic in nature.
-This area will be the primary focus of mapping efforts in 2023, to be followed up with drilling targeting areas with the highest density of mineralized quartz-carbonate veins. - 4.
-Follow-up drilling of under-explored Au and Ag bearing historic drill intercepts at SIB, Lulu, and Hexagon-Mercury will evaluate the lateral extent of VMS mineralization at these showings.
-A large part of the 2023 program will investigate the extent of mineralization across several stratigraphic horizons throughout the Upper and Lower Hazelton Group. - 5.
-Historic drilling at Cumberland shows pods of precious metal-bearing VMS mineralization at the Contact Mudstone horizon as at Eskay Creek.
-Limited drilling at Cumberland in 2023 will investigate the potential for mineralization down stratigraphic section at Cumberland.
+- 1. Field investigations and drilling along the Scarlet Ridge-Tarn Lake trend in 2022 show that this area may constitute an 8.5 km trend of VMS mineralization.
+Preliminary results show that Tarn Lake and Scarlet Knob may be one connected system, covered by Bruce Glacier.
+This possibility will be investigated in 2023, with channel sampling and drilling at Tarn Lake and Scarlet Knob. - 2.
+Given the expansion of the Upper Massive Sulfide Zone at TV, it is likely that TV will remain a key target for 2023. - 3.
+Follow-up mapping and sampling of under-explored Au and Ag bearing historic drill intercepts at SIB, Lulu, and Hexagon-Mercury will evaluate the lateral extent of VMS mineralization at these showings.
+A large part of the 2023 program will investigate the extent of mineralization across several stratigraphic horizons throughout the Upper and Lower Hazelton Group.